We’re not shy about awareness here and our hearts are often open to the reality of life, regardless of what it may bring.

-Holly was never a result of anything we’d done wrong, the way she touched our lives could never of been predetermined, predicted or prevented, she was just a path that Mother Nature had directed us down…she was a sadness that was given to us to install an ethos of grasping life with both hands, valuing everything we have and being thankful for both the sunshine and the rain and each day that we have..
+Holly was never a result of anything we had done wrong.
+The way she touched our lives could never have been predetermined, predicted or prevented.
+She was just a path that Mother Nature had directed us down.
+She was a sadness that was given to us to install an ethos of grasping life with both hands.
+Valuing everything we have and being thankful for both the sunshine and the rain and each day that we have.

 We still live life in that bubble and it does bend and squish a little sometimes but we live with a hope that it will never be shattered in such a way again.